UOTLeop/Hello-world/README.md

-#This work is using for showing the code I written last semester
+#This work is using for showing the code I written during the last semester